SamuelOkoth/Delani-Studio/README.md

 {Delani Studio}

 #### {This is an application that has an approach that unifies design,development and product management to create exceptional products.
-We start each project by understanding your businessgoals}, {2019}
+We start each project by understanding your business goals}, {2019}

 #### By **{Samuel Okoth}**